costycnc/three-js-hello-world-cube/README.md

 # three-js-hello-world-cube

-Costycnc help you getting starded with three.js
+Costycnc help you getting starded with three.js threejs

 First step to know three